automa-demo/sdk-python/README.md

-# automa-python
+# sdk-python
-SDK for Automa in Python
+Automa SDK for Python